Amin-Azimi/user_actions_etl/README.md

   ![image](https://github.com/user-attachments/assets/38953231-e782-489c-9d13-a0e207b08200)

 ## Overview
-This project implements an ETL (Extract, Transform, Load) pipeline to process mobile app logs from `dags/raw_data/raw_logs.json`, transform them into a star schema, and load them into a PostgreSQL database (`user_actions`).
+This project implements an ETL (Extract, Transform, Load) pipeline to process mobile app logs from `dags/raw_data/raw_logs.json`, transform them into a star schema, and load them into a PostgreSQL database .
 The pipeline uses Apache Airflow for orchestration, Docker Compose for containerization, Alembic for database migrations, and SQLAlchemy for schema definition.
 ETL logic resides in `dags/` (`extract.py`, `transform.py`, `load.py`), with utilities in `dags/utils/` (`db.py`, `quality_checks.py`).
-The pipeline handles non-unique `user_id` values, performs pre-transform quality checks, and retrieves existing `action_key` values for `action_type` in subsequent runs to ensure data consistency.
+The pipeline handles non-unique `user_id` values, performs pre-transform quality checks.

 ## Star Schema
 The PostgreSQL database uses a star schema with five tables: